cloudblog004/fantasticfoodies/content/en/posts/2740-recipe-of-ultimate-chicken-garlic-alfredo-zoodles.md

 - " White Rice if desire"
 - "1 tbsp Olive Oil or Butter"
 recipeinstructions:
 - "I used a Skillet.
-Cook your Chicken &amp; mushrooms (any extras you want) until done.
+Cook your Chicken & mushrooms (any extras you want) until done.
 Set aside in separate bowl."
 - "Add your olive oil/butter with Zoodles in skillet.
 Saute for approximately 15 minutes or until a little soft.
 You don&#39;t want too soft."
 - "Add your already cooked Chicken and bottle of Ragu Sauce with zoodles.
 Cover and simmer on low/med until hot."
 - "If using with rice, or any other extra if choice.
 Make desired amount of rice while simmering your Zoodle Alfredo mix in skillet.
 When done top over rice, Eat and Enjoy!"